maherzaidoune/taniEscape/README.md

 An Open-Source Game made with libGDX Game Engine

-The hole game was developped in Just 1 day !!
+The hole game was developed in Just 1 day !!

 ## a 2D simple game
 made for fun ! just for fun !